Go Team K!

 I shared Locomotor Letters with a Kindergarten teacher and showed her where I keep the letters and we brainstormed ways to take it further.
 On days when the gym is open she sometimes gets the letters out and after the kids run around and put all the letters where they go the kids create ways to move that begin with each one.

 Sight Word Ladder

 Kids are more likely to learn words when they are put into context.
+After reading Smart Moves - Why Learning Isn't All In Your Head by Carla Hannaford I developed a much deeper understanding of why this is true.
 I decided to try my hand at taking the Kindergarten sight word list and stringing them together into some sort of movement story with a few other words.
-The additional words were accompanied by pictures.
+The additional words were accompanied by pictures to capitalize on the strength of visual memory.
 Then of course I needed to add the movement so I printed them out and taped them to an agility ladder.
 The "ant" could be changed to any other type of moving character.
-When I'm not using the agility ladder it's home is the Kindergarten room where kids can crawl through and try to read their site words.
+When I'm not using the agility ladder it's home is the Kindergarten room where kids can move through in different ways and try to read their site words.
 Here are the first few rungs and a link to the rest of the story.

 I love going in to pick the Kindergarten students up before physical education class.
 It's a chance to see some of the things going on the classroom.
 I was particularly excited to see the Moving Alphabet Jen Packard created to use with the students this year.
 It capitalizes on many brain compatible teaching strategies.
 It uses visual memory systems with the images, movement and procedural memory, and unity as the kids use actions and perform the movements together.
 Jen says that as the kids are working on their writing skills and searching in their brains for a letter to go with a sound they often pull from the movement alphabet to find it.
 What a great example of capitalizing on more than one pathway to memory.